 Since the ’80s, the number of Natural Disasters has tripled.

-To help us prepare for the unthinkable, we reached out to Jason Ballmann from the Southern California Earthquake Center at the University of Southern California, and Dr. Jason Nicholas (Dr. J) Chief Medical Officer at Preventive Vet, to offer some great insights about keeping our pets, (and ourselves!) safe during and after an earthquake.
+To help us prepare for the unthinkable, we reached out to Jason Ballmann from the Southern California Earthquake Center at the University of Southern California, and Dr. Jason Nicholas (Dr. J) Chief Medical Officer at Preventive Vet.
+Together, they shared great insights about how to keep out pets, and ourselves, safe during and after an earthquake.

 What is an Earthquake?